-Clear expectations are given to staff during training and induction programmes on supporting young person self-advocacy and the importance of detailed assessment and sensitive staff interventions in order to aid individual learning and develop socially acceptable behaviours.
+Clear expectations are given to staff during training and induction programmes on supporting young person self-advocacy and the importance of detailed assessment and sensitive staff interventions in order to aid individual learning and develop socially acceptable responses.

 The school's policy on Unauthorised Absence ensures that parents and professional agencies are notified immediately.
-No absences have been recorded this year.
-The policy directs a staff search response of all areas within the vicinity.
-All young person internal and external activity is subject to detailed risk assessment and is agreed with the placing authority and the parents and relatives involved.
+The policy directs a staff search response of areas within the vicinity.
+All young person internal and external activity is subject to detailed risk assessment and is agreed with the placing authority and parents and relatives involved.
 Direct discussion with a number of young people agreed that staff gives good advice on keeping safe and out of danger.

-The school Prospectus and policy documents give good account of the Incident monitoring and evaluation process.
-Individual young person care records have been improved and evidence all occurrences being recorded on a daily basis.
-Additional policy and procedural information ensure that all significant events are appropriately recorded and all agencies involved are notified accordingly.
-The timescale for event notification was generally discussed and confirmed.
+The school Prospectus and Statement of Purpose gives good account of the monitoring and evaluation process.
+Individual young person care records evidence all occurrences being recorded on a daily basis.
+Additional policy and procedural information ensure that all significant events are appropriately recorded and all agencies involved are notified within the appropriate time scales.
 The Head of School reports all significant events to the school's Managing Body.

 The "whole school approach" that is presented in policy documentation and underlined by staff practice does not approve the use of punishments and disciplinary measures as acceptable responses to the behaviours of children with autistic spectrum disorder.
-Parents in a number of completed questionnaires also confirmed this point.
+This point is also confirmed by parents in their completed questionnaires, who also clearly object to the use of the word "punishment" in the context of caring for children with autism spectrum disorder.
 The policy of the school is to develop understanding of a pupil's feelings, behaviours and emotions and to fully promote self-esteem, acceptable responses and achievement.

-All pupil records evidenced assessment and understanding of each young person's differing perceptive and communication needs.
+All pupil records evidenced good assessment and understanding of each young person's differing perceptive and communication needs.
 Detailed recording is made of all incidents and parents are informed of all occurrences and involved throughout in reviewing and considering strategies and responses.
 Occasion's that have necessitated a pupils return to school or staying in at play time due to the risk of danger to themselves or others are recorded in the school Denial of Rights record.
-Since the last inspection in January 06, eleven (11) denials of rights incidents have been recorded.
-Each incident had been discussed with the school's Managing Body and involved the loss of an activity.
+Since the last inspection in January 05, five (5) denials of rights incidents have been recorded.
+Each incident had been discussed with the school's Managing Body.
 This inspection programme and review of records evidenced that all adult responses and use of sanctions are well considered and not inappropriately or excessively applied.

 Staff recruitment procedures are well established and ensure that all CRB and personal and professional reference checks are completed prior to offers of employment being confirmed.
-The recruitment records for a number of staff were reviewed and discussed with the Personnel Officer.
-All records are stored and filed appropriately.
 All visitors to the school are routinely and efficiently screened before access to the school buildings are allowed.